P-p-H-d/mlib/README.md

 ##### void name\_init(buffer\_t buffer, size\_t size)

-Initialize the buffer 'buffer' to fill in at least 'size-1' elements.
+Initialize the buffer 'buffer' for 'size' elements.
 The 'size' argument shall be the same as the one used to create the buffer or the one used to create the buffer was '0'.
 This function is not thread safe.